Incoherent charge transport in an organic polariton condensate: Abstract

 \section{Abstract}

 We study how polariton condensation modifies charge transport in organic materials.
-Typically, organic charge transport proceeds via incoherent hopping of charges.
-We study how the hopping rate depends on the condensate density, matter-light coupling, and cavity photon detuning.
-While hopping may change the state --- exciting the upper polariton, dark states, or vibrational sidebands --- we find ground state process dominate at all reasonable temperatures.
-We find that hopping rates can be exponentially sensitive to detuning and condensate density, allowing an increase or decrease of hopping rate by two orders of magnitude due to optical excitation.
+In typical organic materials, charge transport proceeds via incoherent hopping.
+We therefore provide an approach to determine how the rate and final state of this hopping process is affected by strong matter-light coupling and polariton condensation.
+We show how the hopping process may create excitations when starting from a state with a finite excitation density.
+That is, how hopping can change the state of a lower polariton condensate by creating upper polaritons, optically inactive excitonic dark states, or by exciting vibrational sidebands.
+While the matrix elements for these processes can be large, for typical materials at room temperature, such excitations are suppressed by thermal factors, and ground state processes dominate.
+We thus study how the ground state hopping rate depends on condensate density, matter-light coupling, and cavity photon detuning.
+All these factors change the vibrational configuration associated with the optically active molecules, which can enhance or suppress hopping by increasing or decreasing the vibrational overlap with the state of a charged molecule.
+We show that hopping rates can be exponentially sensitive to detuning and condensate density, allowing an increase or decrease of hopping rate by two orders of magnitude.